sb2cl/onemodel/CONTRIBUTING.rst

 Contributing
 ============

-Thank you for taking the time to contribute to OneModel :)
+Thank you for taking the time to contribute to OneModel! :-)

 The following is a set of guidelines and tutorials for contributing to OneModel.
 These are mostly guidelines and not rules.